Anyone whose photographic prints have been directly damaged by flood waters, fire or general destruction caused by hurricane Sandy.

 Remember that a single digital restoration may take hours, days or even weeks to fulfill.
 Moreover, please remember that many others Sandy victims are hoping to be helped.
 Submitting a modest array of truly meaningful images will ensure that CARE for Sandy is able to spread lots and lots of photo TLC to as many people as possible.

-YES.
-Photos must be loose (no clumpbed stacks), reasonably clean (no caked debris), removed from albums/sleeves/frames and completely dry.
+Attending one of your our events?
+Photos must be loose (no clumped stacks), reasonably clean (no loose debris), removed from albums/sleeves/frames and completely dry.
 Wet photos cannot be scanned.
 Visit our Salvaging Tips page or contact our "How to Save Your Floodwater Damaged Photos" pro.

 NO. (Big hug.)
 Sorry!
 CARE for Sandy suggests having your slides and negatives examined by someone who specializes in transparencies.
 CONTACT us for recommendations.